tye2002/ViLePanion/README.md

 We decided to create a website that allows the students to study in their proper learning style which consists of four core types:  **visual, auditory, reading and writing, and kinesthetic.** The website will ultimately improve and enhance the ability of individual learners as well as increase learning enjoyment.

 # What it does:
-*ViLepanion* provides the student with a survey to determine the student's suitable percentage for each learning style and conducts a result of which learning style suits the student the best.
+*ViLePanion* provides the student with a survey to determine the student's suitable percentage for each learning style and conducts a result of which learning style suits the student the best.
 The student can do research and study the materials from the teachers on the website that are sorted according to the survey's result percentage.

 # How we built it:
 We used HTML, CSS for coding the front-end, and PHP, SQL for the back-end.